 After a challenging campaign against a 38-year incumbent, Tony was first elected to the State Senate in 2010.
 As a freshman senator, he was appointed ranking member of the Cities and Environmental Conservation Committees.
 Re-elected in 2012, 2014, and 2016, Tony has continued his dedicated service to the people of the 11th Senatorial District.

-Additionally, Tony is the Chair of the Senate Task Force on the Delivery of Social Services to New York City, the first-ever task force of its kind.
+Additionally, Tony is the former Chair of the Senate Task Force on the Delivery of Social Services to New York City, the first-ever task force of its kind.
 The task force aims to identify challenges and improve access to social services programs such as food stamps, affordable housing, Medicare and public assistance.
 In his first six years in Albany, Tony has been proud to have been a part of six on-time State budgets.